top of page

 A Delicious "Adaptogenic" Lassi

-This adaptogenic lassi can be enjoyed at any time of the day but does make an enjoyable good night beverage.
+This adaptogenic lassi can be enjoyed at any time of the day but makes a good night's beverage enjoyable.

-The recipe below will make 4oz. of powdered, which can be stored in an airtight jar, and the dosage is 1-3 teaspoons per 8oz. of milk or alternative dairy product.
+The recipe below will make 4oz. of powder, which can be stored in an airtight jar.
+The dosage is 1-3 teaspoons per 8oz. of milk or alternative dairy product.

 Recent Posts